IvanVnucec/MPU9250/README.md

 MPU9250_getFifoMagZ_uT(&samples, hz, &MPU9250_Handle);
 ```

-**void MPU9250_getFifoTemperature_C(size_t *size,float* data, struct MPU9250_Handle_s *MPU9250_Handle)** gets the die temperature value from the data buffer and returns it in units of C. The data is returned as an array along with the number of elements within that array.
+<b>void MPU9250_getFifoTemperature_C(size_t *size,float* data, struct MPU9250_Handle_s *MPU9250_Handle)</b> gets the die temperature value from the data buffer and returns it in units of C. The data is returned as an array along with the number of elements within that array.
 Ensure that the buffer you are transfering to has enough capacity to store the data.

 ```C
 float temp[100];